luizhlelis/trace-context-w3c/README.md

-# W3C's Trace Context standard and how to enrich message tracing with APM tools
+# Using W3C Trace Context standard in distributed tracing

 In the software development process, when a system experiences a failure in runtime, it's natural for a developer to try to link that failure with who called that method and also which was the original request.
 This is where [stack trace](https://en.wikipedia.org/wiki/Stack_trace) comes in, look at an example below: